 Cycle time is a signal, not a goal.
 If you're optimizing cycle time at the cost of review quality, you're optimizing the wrong thing.

 Fast cycle time with no review is worse than slow cycle time with thorough review.
-The moment cycle time becomes a target—tracked on dashboards, tied to performance—teams will find ways to hit the number.
+The moment cycle time becomes a target -tracked on dashboards, tied to performance -teams will find ways to hit the number.
 They'll rubber-stamp approvals, skip meaningful feedback, and merge before they should.
 You'll get faster PRs and worse software.
 Cycle time tells you where friction exists.
 It doesn't tell you whether that friction is waste or valuable diligence.

-Why PR Cycle Time Matters
+Why Does PR Cycle Time Matter?

 "A PR waiting for review is inventory sitting on a shelf.
 It depreciates.
 Conflicts accumulate.
 Context fades.
 The longer it sits, the less valuable the merge."